sybrenjansen/mpire/README.rst

 .. |Pypi status| image:: https://img.shields.io/pypi/v/mpire
 .. |Python versions| image:: https://img.shields.io/pypi/pyversions/mpire

-``MPIRE``, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing, but faster and more user-friendly than the default multiprocessing package.
-It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``, together with easy-to-use worker state, worker insights, and progress bar functionality.
+``MPIRE``, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing. ``MPIRE`` is faster in most scenarios, packs more features, and is generally more user-friendly than the default multiprocessing package.
+It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``, together with easy-to-use worker state, worker insights, worker init and exit functions, timeouts, and progress bar functionality.

 Full documentation is available at https://slimmer-ai.github.io/mpire/.